Non-specific cancer immunotherapies and adjuvants

 Some non-specific immunotherapies are given by themselves as cancer treatments.
 Others are used as adjuvants (along with a main treatment) to boost the immune system to improve how well another type of immunotherapy (such as a vaccine) works.
 Some are used by themselves against some cancers and as adjuvants against others.

 Cytokines are chemicals made by some immune system cells.
-They are crucial in controlling the growth and activity of other immune system cells and blood cells in the body.
+They are crucial in controlling the growth and activity of other immune system cells and blood cells

 Cytokines are injected, either under the skin, into a muscle, or into a vein.
 The most common ones are discussed here.